digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Parameterized data types are considered serializable.
 That is, parameterized
-data types in an upgrading package are compared against their previous version.
+data types in the new version of a package are compared against their previous
+version.

 The upgrade validation for parameterized data types follows the same
 rules as non-parameterized data types, but also compares type variables.